pseusys/SeasideVPN/README.md

 ### Conventions

+All the system parts (normally) have word "seaside" in their name to distinguish them from any other unrelated programs.
+Each part also has a unique code name, somehow related to sea topic.

-Each program here has a special numeric identifier, that is the ASCII code of the first letter of its' name (capitalized).
+Moreover, each of them has a special numeric identifier, that is the ASCII code of the first letter of its' name (capitalized).
 The numeric identification table can be found below:

 | Program Name | Numeric Identifier |